-Weekly Reflections: Using PebblePad+, students will create and maintain a blog throughout the semester in order to reflect on the course readings each week.
-Students will write a poignant and concise reflection based on a theme or element from that week's readings.
-The weekly reflection can be personal, and involve creative elements including poetry, photography, music, or images found on the internet, but must relate to the readings for that week.
-Reflections are not graded on grammar, but students are still expected to write coherently and clearly.
+Reflections (30%): Using PebblePad+, students will create and maintain a blog throughout the semester to reflect on the course readings.
+Students will write poignant and concise critical reflections based on the previous week's readings.
+The reflections can be personal, and involve creative elements including poetry, photography, music, or images found on the internet, but must relate to the readings for that week, and be related to the question posed.
+Reflections are mostly graded on content, but students are still expected to write coherently and clearly.